 For example, to compute gcd(60,24), divide 60 by 24 to get a quotient of 2 and a remainder of 12.
-Then divide 24 by 12 to get a quotent of 2 and a remainder of 0, meaning that the greatest common divisor is 12, as already verified by our GCD calculator above.
+Then divide 24 by 12 to get a quotent of 2 and a remainder of 0, meaning that the greatest common divisor is 12.

 The LCM method is something you can try using our LCM calculator since gcd(a, b) = a x b / lcm(a, b).